What Is Food Like In Addiction Rehab?

 - Obesity, and more.

 Effective long-term management of these symptoms requires regular follow-up visits with your physician.
-Exact treatment protocol will vary based on each patient’s ongoing care needs.
+The exact treatment protocol will vary based on each patient’s ongoing care needs.
 The right food can also help offset the severity of patients’ lingering withdrawal symptoms, such as intestinal distress, headache, and even chronic pain and inflammation.
 Post-recovery diets should focus on consistent hydration, balanced meals, and diminishing potentially addictive substances like sugar, which can be just as addictive as many illicit drugs.

 Part of an Overall Treatment Experience